 The BCdiploma solution addresses three types of users:

 - For academic institutions (ISSUER): Each new institution has its identity verified upon registration by third party validators.
-Once its identity has been verified, the institution has a certified address on the Ethereum blockchain and can upload its diplomas with the BCdiploma DApp (operating in the cloud) deployed as a SaaS solution.
+Once its identity has been verified, the institution, a university or college for instance, has a certified address on the Ethereum blockchain and can upload its diplomas with the BCdiploma DApp (operating in the cloud) deployed as a SaaS solution.
 The data of the submitted diplomas are then automatically encrypted by the solution and registered on an EVM-blockchain transaction, Ethereum or Smart Chain for example.
 The key to decrypting the data is divided into three parts: one for the institution, one for the graduate, and a last one, called “persistence”, stored in a keystore.
-The storage of the diploma then generates a unique and secure url link that the institution sends securely to the graduate concerned.
+The storage of the diploma then generates a unique and secure URL link that the institution can securely send to the graduate concerned.
 Finally, the application sends a completion report to the issuing institution.

-- For graduates (LEARNER): each graduate is assigned a unique url link to his/her diploma.
-The encryption key is included in the url and allows access to the data.
-The graduates are free to share this url link at their discretion: they can choose to send it only to recruiters or to share it on a social network such as LinkedIn to prove the authenticity of their diploma.
-If they wish, the graduates can use their right to be forgotten to make the diploma indecipherable by removing the associated persistence key.
+- For graduates (LEARNER): each graduate is assigned a unique URL link to their diploma.
+The encryption key is included in the URL and allows access to the data.
+The graduates are free to share this URL link at their discretion: they can choose to send it only to recruiters and potential employers, or to share it on a social network such as LinkedIn to prove the authenticity of their diploma.
+If they wish, graduates can use their right to be forgotten to make the diploma indecipherable by removing the associated persistence key.

 Blockchain credentials users journey